 There is so much to do.
 Your staff, community members, students, and families are struggling.
-You made a commitment to practicing antiracism and now you must live up to it.
+You made big promises about advancing racial equity and you need to deliver on them.
 You were supposed to start strategic planning yesterday.
 School is in session.
 You have an election to win.
 Where do you even begin to prioritize and plan?

 The good news is that goal-setting doesn’t have to add to the chaos; it can help you move through it.
 When there’s immense change and uncertainty, goals can help you get clear on what’s most important and transform your intentions into concrete plans and action.

-While there are plenty of unknowns, your team has the collective wisdom, experience, and context to set you up for goal-setting.
-Reflect individually and with your team at all levels of the organization—especially with Black, indigenous, and people of color staff and those closest to the communities you aim to serve—on this question: “What do I/we assume to be true about our context, our work, and our people in 2021?”
+Trust in your team’s collective wisdom.
+Reflect individually and with your team at all levels of the organization—especially with those most marginalized and those closest to the communities you aim to serve—on this question: “What do we assume to be true about the following year?”
 If you’ve already done scenario planning, you can pull assumptions from your scenario plans.
 Here are some things that might be on that list:

 - We want to prioritize serving the most marginalized people in our community—that’s X and Y.